anhchor/nightfalls/about-nightfalls.md

 ## Rewards

-If you get **Platinum Rewards** by defeating all Champions, you get:
+If you get **Platinum Completion** by defeating all Champions, you get:

 - Ascendent Shards (common)
 - Enhancement Prisms (commmon)